weekend-code-project/weekendstack/config/coder/template-modularization-plan.md

 ## 7. Task Breakdown - Incremental Module Addition (test-params-incrementally branch)

-**Current Status**: All 17 modules moved to `_trash/shared-template-modules/` with comprehensive GitHub issues created.
-Test template v1 pushed successfully with zero parameters (clean baseline).
-Ready for incremental testing.
+**Current Status**: Shared modules now live in `template-modules/modules/` (tracked in git). `_trash/shared-template-modules/` remains as an archive for comparison, but the active templates reference the new location.
+Test template v1 is pushed and stable, awaiting incremental parameter/module reintroduction while tracking flickering.

-**Strategy**: Add modules one-by-one from `_trash/` back to `shared-template-modules/`, testing for UI flickering after each addition.
+**Strategy**: Enable modules/parameters one-by-one using the tracked files under `template-modules/params/`, referencing `_trash/shared-template-modules/` only when a historical variant is needed for comparison.
+Each addition should be validated for UI flickering before moving on.

 ### Module Addition Order (by Testing Priority)